stefaneidelloth/treezjs/doc/atoms/model/executable/javaExecutable.md

 ### Java executable

-The path to the **Java executable**.
+The path to the **java.exe**.
 This path is automatically put in **quotation marks** to ensure that paths that include spaces work correctly.

 Please do not include additional arguments here but use the other input fields.
 (Otherwise the whole line would be put within quotation marks and the system command would not work.)